Running uv-Based Docker Containers in Read-Only Mode

 Solution

-The trick is understanding that you:
+The trick is understanding that:

 Your Dockerfile should look something like this: